FALLOUT ⭐⭐⭐⭐⭐| The Four ♐Horsemen of the Apocalypse

 Norm’s nemesis, Betty, is played by the great Leslie Uggams.
 I don’t think it’s going to be a small part.
 That doesn’t bode well for Norm.
 He is going to have to shake things up and get out of there.

-I’m going to save the longer article about Norm until I get to the Scorpio Newsletter in November, 2026.
-Hopefully, that will be right before season three.
+I’m going to save the longer article about Norm until I get to the Scorpio Newsletter in November 2026.
+Hopefully, that will be right before season three, and hopefully he will still be alive.

 What do you think?
-Upgrade your subscription and join us for the chats.
 I have a question.
-Do you think Norm is named after the author of A River Runs Through It?
+Do you think Norm was named after the author of A River Runs Through It?
+Hank is a big reader.
 If so, why?
 Seems too coincidental to me.

-SEASON 2 of Fallout will be on Amazon Prime on December 17, 2025.
-Get a Fallout recap before diving into the next season.
+SEASON 2 of Fallout is on Amazon Prime as of December 17, 2025.
+Get a Fallout recap before diving into this season.